Get 10% on your savings with a site called Blend Network.

 - If you do invest in it you should only put a small percentage of your investment money into it.
 As you know, one of the fundamental tenets of investing is that you shouldn’t put all your eggs into one basket.
 With riskier investments you should also remember that you should only put a small percentage in.

-- Blend Network hasn’t been around long, just over a year in fact and that is a short time in the world of investments.
-So far they have done very well with no defaults and some very happy investors but you might feel that you would like to wait and see how they do for a bit longer before you jump in.
+- Blend Network hasn’t been around long, just three years in fact, and that is a short time in the world of investments.
+So far they have done very well with no defaults (48.24% of the loans are repaid, 50.85% are performing loans and they have 0 loss) and some very happy investors, but you might feel that you would like to wait and see how they do for a bit longer before you jump in.

 - The company is covered by the FCA but there isn’t compensation if one of the borrowers defaults.
 You take the risk on this and that is one of the main reasons why the returns are so good – it’s risky.